 - Investcorp on its U.S. real estate funds, joint ventures and separate accounts.

-- Meridiam in the formation of its $1.2 billion North American infrastructure fund – MINA III.
+- Meridiam on the formation of its $1.2 billion North American infrastructure fund – MINA III.

-- AECOM Capital in the formation of AECOM-Canyon Partners, a $500 million real estate fund formed as a joint venture with Canyon Partners, LLC.
+- AECOM Capital on the formation of AECOM-Canyon Partners, a $500 million real estate fund formed as a joint venture with Canyon Partners, LLC.

-- Safanad Inc. in the $300 million sale by Safanad and Formation Capital of RHA Health Services.
+- Safanad Inc. on its real estate and private equity funds, joint ventures and transactions, including on the $300 million sale by Safanad and Formation Capital of RHA Health Services.

-- MidOcean Partners in acquisitions of Myers Research from Kennedy-Wilson, Inc. and of Hanley Wood from Oaktree and combination of the two acquired businesses.
+- MidOcean Partners on acquisitions of Myers Research from Kennedy-Wilson, Inc. and of Hanley Wood from Oaktree and combination of the two acquired businesses.

-- Towers Watson in its $18 billion merger of equals with Willis Group.
+- Towers Watson on its $18 billion merger of equals with Willis Group.

-- CACI in its contested $7.2 billion bid for CSRA.
+- CACI on its contested $7.2 billion bid for CSRA.

-- An institutional investor in the restructuring and conversion of its $4 billion real estate portfolio into a private REIT.
+- An institutional investor on the restructuring and conversion of its $4 billion real estate portfolio into a private REIT.

-- Rockpoint Group in the purchase of Spring Creek Towers, formerly known as Starrett City, the largest affordable housing community in the United States.
+- Rockpoint Group on the purchase of Spring Creek Towers, formerly known as Starrett City, the largest affordable housing community in the United States.

-- CIM and its partner in the sale of the Hollywood & Highland Center in Los Angeles to a partnership between DJM Capital Partners, Inc. and Gaw Capital.
+- CIM and its partner on the sale of the Hollywood & Highland Center in Los Angeles to a partnership between DJM Capital Partners, Inc. and Gaw Capital.

 - What Unique Tax and Structuring Challenges Do Qualified Opportunity Funds Present to Sponsors and Investors?, Private Equity Law Report, June 25, 2019.